-Stakeholder Engagement ~ Promoting Initiatives Together with Various Stakeholders
+Stakeholder Engagement ~Promoting Initiatives Together with Various Stakeholders

-In implementing high-quality CSR management, we believe it is essential to develop a relationship of mutual trust through dialogue with customers and all other stakeholders.
-We are promoting a deeper understanding of Tokio Marine Group's thinking, values and various types of initiatives through customer opinions (customer compliments, complaints and other opinions and suggestions) received by Group companies, engagement with shareholders and investors, communications with agents, communications with employees, communications with external Environmental, Social and Governance (ESG) rating agencies and Socially Responsible Investment (SRI) and CSR communication with external experts (CSR Dialogue).
+In implementing high-quality corporate management, we believe it is essential to develop a relationship of mutual trust through dialogue with customers and all other stakeholders.
+We are promoting a deeper understanding of Tokio Marine Group's thinking, values and various types of initiatives based on customer opinions (customer compliments, complaints and other opinions and suggestions) received by Group companies, and through engagement with shareholders and investors, communications with agents, communications with employees, communications with external Environmental, Social and Governance (ESG) rating agencies and Socially Responsible Investment (SRI) and CSR communication with external experts (CSR Dialogue).
+Using the obtained feedback, we identify issues of the entire Group and at each Group company.
 We also provide shareholder and investor information and issue various types of news releases through the media and make our best efforts to provide appropriately timed and adequate information disclosure to all stakeholders.